SimplyBuilder/sb-module-router/README.md

 ### Contribution Guidelines

 Interested in contributing?
-We welcome your contributions to enhance the backend capabilities of `@jamilservices/sb-module-router`.
+We welcome your contributions to enhance the frontend capabilities of `@jamilservices/sb-module-router`.
 Please check our [Contribution Guidelines](https://github.com/SimplyBuilder/sb-module-router/tree/main/CONTRIBUTING.md) for more details.

 ### License